 Paying Off a Student Loan: How Long Does It Take?

-It’s getting harder to go to college without taking out a loan, and Americans have accumulated more than a trillion dollars in student debt.
+It’s getting harder to go to college without taking out a loan, and Americans have accumulated more than $1.75 trillion in student debt.
 For those who end up in debt after completing their studies, the money they owe is more than just a number.
 It’s a financial burden that often takes more than a decade to resolve.

+The time it takes to pay off these loans depends on several factors.
 The most important of these is, of course, the amount borrowed.
 But the interest rate and repayment plan, which depend on the type of loan you choose, also play an important role.
 In addition, forbearances and deferments, if used, can affect the graduate’s journey to being debt-free.

 Perhaps, equally important is making timely payments each month.
 This isn’t always easy, especially if you’re struggling to cover daily expenses, rent, or a mortgage.
 However, your ability to make regular or even extra payments will reduce the amount of time it takes to clear your debt.